Ottoman History; Middle East; Early Modern Political Thought; Translation and Transmission of Knowledge

 His new book, Caliphate Redefined: The Mystical Turn in Ottoman Political Thought, is the first comprehensive study of pre-modern Ottoman political thought, and was published by Princeton University Press in January 2018.

-Dr. Yilmaz is also the Director of the Ali Vural Ak Center for Global Islamic Studies at George Mason University.
+Dr. Yilmaz is also the Research Director for the Ali Vural Ak Center for Global Islamic Studies at George Mason University.